Keyboard: CTRL + ALT + T

 Menu: View -> Other Windows -> Document Outline

-View the logical structure of your document.
+View the logical structure of elements in your XAML.